 The transition from 23H2 to 24H2 was a major overhaul, often requiring extensive testing and sometimes causing headaches for IT admins.
 In contrast, moving from 24H2 to 25H2 is designed to be as painless as possible—mirroring the speed and ease of a typical Patch Tuesday security update.

-For users, this means less waiting and fewer disruptions.
+For users, the change means less waiting and fewer disruptions.
 For businesses, it means less time spent validating compatibility and more time focusing on productivity.

 Why this is important and What’s new